-The Adult Neuropsychology Program is designed to provide an advanced training experience in neuropsychological assessment for individuals interested in pursuing a career in clinical neuropsychology.
+The Adult Neuropsychology Program is designed to provide an advanced training experience in neuropsychological assessment for individuals interested in pursuing or exploring a career in clinical neuropsychology.
 This experience is designed to prepare you for an internship that adheres to the APA Division 40 and Houston Conference guidelines for training in clinical neuropsychology.

 The Adult Neuropsychology program at UCM receives inpatient and outpatient requests for assessment and treatment from several departments and clinics within UCM, as well as from private referral sources and school settings.
-These referrals span the entire list of adult neuropathological entities such as aphasia, epilepsy, degenerative disorders, tumors, learning disabilities, and traumatic brain injury.
+These referrals span the entire list of adult neuropathological entities such as aphasia, epilepsy, degenerative disorders (e.g., Alzheimer's disease, frontotemporal dementia), tumors, stroke and other cerebrovascular diseases, learning disabilities, and traumatic brain injury.
+This rotation also allows for training in medical neuropsychology addressing the neurobehavioral aspects of diabetes, eating disorders, organ failure, substance abuse, hypertension, autoimmune diseases, cancer, etc. Finally, there are also opportunities to conduct assessments as part of presurgical planning and postsurgical outcome investigations for patients with epilepsy, hydrocephalus, organ transplantation and psychiatric disorders.
 The experience focuses on the selection, administration, and scoring of neuropsychological tests, as well as in formulating test interpretations and communicating test results through written reports and oral presentations.
-Outpatient evaluations are typically conducted in day-long (seven hour) sessions.
+The majority of cases are outpatient evaluations, which consist of a clinical interview and typically 2-5 hours of testing.
+Externs typically see one new patient each week on their clinic day.
 The intensive nature of these assessment sessions provides an opportunity to learn in a more in-depth fashion about different types of neuropsychological syndromes as well as to participate in case formulation and plan test selection.
-Externs will also be exposed to intracarotid amytal (WADA) testing used in prospective neurosurgical patients.
+We follow a developmental model of training, meeting the trainee at their own initial levels of skill and knowledge, and then fostering a competency-based progression of professional development.
+We focus on developing excellent reportwriting skills, which are transferable to a range of other clinical pursuits.
+Emphasis is also placed on developing sophisticated clinical interview and feedback skills, which likewise carry over into trainees' competencies in other clinical realms.

-Adult neuropsychology externs devote 16-20 hours per week for a full year, starting on July 1st and ending June 30th.
+Adult neuropsychology externs typically devote 16-20 hours per week for a full year, starting on July 1st and ending June 30th.
 The extern is required to spend one day per week (Monday, Tuesday, Wednesday or Thursday) in clinic interviewing patients, and administrating, scoring, and interpreting neuropsychological test instruments, along with writing reports.
-All externs must also attend Friday's didactic series which is an all-day series of educational conferences, seminars, and group supervision.
+All externs must also attend the didactic series which meets on Fridays and include educational conferences, seminars, and group supervision.
+The Friday didactic activities typically are conducted from 10:30am-12:00 and from 1:00-2:30pm.
 Topics covered include: